nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 ## Decoding JSON sum types in Go, take one

-How did I get to the code above you might wonder?
+How did I get to the code above, you might wonder?
 Well, imagine our service is receiving a JSON payload that looks like this:

 ```json
 [